Article in Design Studio category.

 In the grand scheme of the process, the design workflow goes like this: brainstorm/pen and paper sketch, wireframes, prototype, development, final design.
 Prototyping right after wireframing allows us to validate our design and iterate before development starts.
 Developing designs before they have been tested can be a costly mistake.
-Prototyping beforehand helps us properly rationalize our decisions and ensure that the correct interactions move into development.
+Prototyping a mobile app beforehand helps us properly rationalize our decisions and ensure that the correct interactions move into development.

 That is why it is important to spend as much time as necessary making sure each interaction makes sense, especially when there is one particular interaction that is core to the user experience.
 Prototypes will often be done multiple times, so don’t fret - if you need to start from scratch it just means you are learning from your mistakes and are on your way to creating a better end product.